RedExpertAlliance/katacoda-scenarios/oci-course/introduction-to-oci/step2.md

-# Compartments

-In this step we create and navigate some compartments.
+# Core Concepts and Terminology